What’s in My Bag

 The ECKLASPHERE Swing Tripod offers a stable platform on top of the beanbag support, but now… I can swivel my camera with ease.

 The final piece of this setup is a ‘quick release’ plate.
 I use these plates on all of my cameras and support devices.
 For example, I can quickly detach my camera from a tripod and move to the ECKLASPHERE in mere seconds.

 This photograph details the components of the ECKLASPHERE and the quick release bracket.

 Why is this setup superior?
 You ask!

-“You are smart!
-I knew you would ask this!”
+“I knew you would ask this!”
 In the car or jeep, it is a superior method because it allows me to move very quickly from one window to the next.
-Imagine a lion approaches your jeep, and then circles it several times, as wildlife will often do, and your camera is stuck mounted to the window on one side.
+Imagine a lion approaches your jeep and then circles it several times.
+Wildlife will often do, and your camera is stuck mounted to the window on one side.
 You will miss three sides!
-“Not Anette!
-I’m flying from window to window, because I am mobile with my ECKLASPHERE.”
-This is in my opinion an excellent tool!
+“Not me!
+I’m flying from window to window because I am mobile with my ECKLASPHERE.”
+That is, in my opinion, an excellent tool!

 - It is very lightweight and easy to carry for long distances.

-There you have it my friends, a highly useful suggestion for your wildlife kit!
+There you have it, my friends, a highly useful suggestion for your wildlife kit!

 - Sturdy beanbag support

 When you choose to join me on a photography workshop or a photo adventure tour, I can teach you the finer points of using this remarkable stabilizing platform.